 By Emily Martin and 99 others

 Designed by Sara Sauers Printed by Book Mobile

 105 pages.
 8.5 x 11 inches.

 The Pantone® Postcard Project was started in 2013, when Emily Martin sent postcards to 99 other makers throughout the US, in Canada, Italy, Chile and the United Kingdom to respond to the color they received, do something to the card and return it through the US postal service.
 This catalog shows all 100 cards, front and back with biographical information on each maker and a thumbnail image of the original card.
-There is a foreward by Mark Dimunation, Chief of Rare Books at the Library of Congress and a preface by Emily Martin.
-To order use this form PPPP
+There is a foreword by Mark Dimunation, Chief of Rare Books at the Library of Congress and a preface by Emily Martin.

 PPP Catalog: The Kickstarter campaign is fully funded to print a catalog of all the postcards from the Pantone Postcard Project.
 The Kickstarter campaign ended on September 24.
 The catalogs will be available in February, 2017.